Crystallized self: Theory Behind Self

 There are many theories that explain the evolution of identity.
 The identity is something that is not set in stone, but rather it is something that is constantly re-purposing itself and changing.
-According to the skeptical post-modern theories, the self cannot be based on a foundation of mere experiences because a constant flow of information is streaming through the mind and changing the very way people identify with themselves and their environment.
+According to skeptical post-modern theories, the self cannot be based on a foundation of mere experiences because a constant flow of information is streaming through the mind and changing the very way people identify with themselves and their environment.
 To remedy this, post-structuralist theorists expanded on this because of the infinite way significance can be perceived by way of knowledge in language.
 The relationship between words and what they symbolize is constantly evolving which creates the notion that identity and the self is "a product and effect of competing, fragmentary and contradictory discourses."
 This leads to the comparison of the self to a crystal.
 Crystals are multidimensional much like identity.
 No matter the condition, crystals are still able to exist in different states, sizes, and colors.
 The more the crystal endures throughout its existence, the more complex and unique it becomes.
-Identity, on the other hand, becomes more complex and unique by way of discourse and language-base, thus leading to the metaphor known as the "crystallized self".
+Identity, on the other hand, becomes more complex and unique by way of discourse and language, thus leading to the metaphor known as the "crystallized self".